Find a Course

 The programme is for active match officials who have completed the England Rugby Referee Award (or equivalent) to develop their skills, knowledge and understanding of officiating rugby union.
 The course will develop individuals through four main components: Level 3 Match Officiating qualification, sport science, practical Officiating and supporting others.

-The AMOA runs from September to May and applications are open to any member of a refereeing society who has completed the ERRA or L2 equivalent.
+The AMOA runs from September to May and applications are open to any member of a refereeing society who has completed the England Rugby Ready2 Referee or L2 equivalent.
 Applications open for next season in May.

 Start Your Refereeing Journey